kittenlogic/unsupervised-pleasures/_posts/2022-05-15-ultimate-fantasy-074.md

 Let me begin by telling you my ultimate fantasy.
 I have a fantasy in which I am one of three human beings with the same sex who have just had a marvelous sexual experience.
 I call it an "Oxytocin Dream."

-You mean, are we talking about a surge of epinephrine coursing through my body, a kind of high that puts me in a pleasant stupor and puts out a forest of lights?
+We are talking about a surge of epinephrine coursing through my body, a kind of high that puts me in a pleasant stupor and puts out a forest of lights.
 An epinephrine surge!
 Then, the most wonderful thing happens.
 I become a nonhuman being.

 Nonhuman being?